roseTech/storycoder.dev/Darryl_In_Brussels/Darryl_In_Brussels_Story.md

 Stopping at the last waffle stand before the conference, he couldn’t resist, he desperately wanted one.
 Since he doesn’t produce nor possess any money anymore to buy a waffle, the waffle seller gave him another option:

-# Codable Question:
+# Codable Questions:
 “If you help me solve the following problem, you can have a free waffle with any toppings you like.
 Okay, here is the issue: In about an hour, 30 famous open source programmers will be standing in line here for a waffle.
 I want to decorate special waffles for them with their names on them: One name per waffle.
 The names shall be written with fine Belgian chocolate letters that I bought.
 I bought six sets of letters (each set has 26 letters of the English Alphabet).
 I probably won’t have enough letters to write all their names.
 1) After which person in the below fixed line of programmers will I not be able to continue writing their names anymore?
 2) After said person, if I'm allowed to skipp people, which names, still following below order, can I still write?

-Dennis, Aaron, Donald, Tim, Bjarne, Linus, Guido, James, Richard, Brian, Grace, Alan, Niklaus, Guy, Fabrice, Donald, Ken, John, Eric, Anders, Alexander, Charles, Alan, Ronald, Andrew, Leslie, Edsger, John, Keith, Barbara
+Line of programmers: Dennis, Aaron, Donald, Tim, Bjarne, Linus, Guido, James, Richard, Brian, Grace, Alan, Niklaus, Guy, Fabrice, Donald, Ken, John, Eric, Anders, Alexander, Charles, Alan, Ronald, Andrew, Leslie, Edsger, John, Keith, Barbara

 # Answers: ?
 <div data-solution="???"></div>